saschwarz/django-stw/README.txt

 Contains two templatetags providing thin wrapper around the STW api: http://www.shrinktheweb.com/content/shrinktheweb-pagepix-documentation.html

-This application has been tested using django 1.1.1
+This application has been tested using django 1.1.1 and 1.2

 Includes an example view/template for demo purposes.
 See INSTALL.txt for details.